pfsalminen/Kirchmann_CSCI2270_FinalProject/README.md

 How to Run

 This section	contains instructions, with	examples, of how to run your program.
 You should	also	include	a	link	here to the project documentation that you will provide in a	separate	file.

 Dependencies

+The code is using C++11 compiler.
+The libraries string, vector, iostream, in addition to these the mathgl library also has to be downloaded and included.
+To install it use the following command in the terminal: sudo apt-get install mathgl

 This	section	contains	a	description	of	any	dependencies	that	your	program	requires.
 For	example,	if	your	program	relies	on	another	third-party	library	that	needs	to	be